elythron/PS3-Dec-GUI/README.md

 3. Select the .iso file you want to Decrypt

 4. Select a Folder to save the Decrypted file.
-   - You can name it how ever you want.
+   - You can name the file how ever you want.

 5. Click Execute.